datacarpentry/stata-economics/_episodes/02-data-quality.md

 > ## Challenge
 > Extract the national accounts base year as a number from the text variable `nationalaccountsbaseyear`.
+Use the first two and the last two digits so that "2008/09" is read as 2009.
+There is a function `length()` which returns the length of a string.
 > > ## Solution
 > >
 > > ```